FAQ

 What time does the concert start?

-Unless otherwise noted on our website, all of our concerts start at 8:00 pm with doors opening at 7:00 pm.
+Unless otherwise noted on our website, all of our concerts start at 8:00 pm with doors opening at 7pm for a social hour, with a cash bar open all night.

 I’d like to bring my child(ren) to the concert, do I need to buy a ticket for them?

-We think music is a universal experience and should be shared by those of all ages, so children are welcome at The Wax, but they do need a ticket unless they are small enough to sit in a lap during the concert.
+We think music is a universal experience and should be shared by those of all ages, so children are welcome at Weatherwax Hall, but they do need a ticket unless they are small enough to sit on a lap during the concert.
 Also, since our room provides an intimate listening experience, we ask that children be able to sit quietly for the duration of the show (generally 75 to 90 minutes).

 Where should I park?